VoltDB/voltdb/README.thirdparty.txt

 VoltDB Included Third-Party Software

-This list includes only software that is linked/compiled with VoltDB or distributed with VoltDB (i.e., included in the VoltDB repository).
+This list includes only software that is linked/compiled with VoltDB and/or distributed with VoltDB (i.e., included in the VoltDB repository).
 Additional tools may be needed to build and test VoltDB.

 ================================================================================
 Linked with or Included in Core Clients or Server